-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments additional obligations under this Regulation, the transparency reporting obligations for online platforms should include certain obligations relating to the publication and communication of information on the average monthly active recipients of the service in the Union.
-(52) Online advertisement plays an important role in the online environment, including in relation to the provision of the services of online platforms.
-However, online advertisement can contribute to significant risks, ranging from advertisement that is itself illegal content, to contributing to financial incentives for the publication or amplification of illegal or otherwise harmful content and activities online, or the discriminatory display of advertising with an impact on the equal treatment and opportunities of citizens.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments contributing to financial incentives for the publication or amplification of illegal or otherwise harmful content and activities online, or the discriminatory display of advertising with an impact on the equal treatment and opportunities of citizens.
 In addition to the requirements resulting from Article 6 of Directive 2000/31/EC, online platforms should therefore be required to ensure that the recipients of the service have certain individualised information necessary for them to understand when and on whose behalf the advertisement is displayed.
-In addition, recipients of the service should have information on the main parameters FR (Drafting): (52) Online advertisement plays an important role in the online environment, including in relation to the provision of the services of online platforms.
-However, online advertisement can contribute to significant risks, ranging from advertisement that is itself illegal content, to contributing to financial incentives for the publication or amplification of illegal or otherwise harmful content and activities online, or the discriminatory display of advertising with an impact on the equal treatment and opportunities of citizens.
+In addition, recipients of the service should have information on the main parameters used for determining that specific advertising is to be displayed to them, providing meaningful explanations of the logic used to that end, including when this is based on profiling.
+The requirements of this Regulation on the provision of information relating to advertisement is without prejudice to the application of the relevant provisions of Regulation (EU) 2016/679, in particular those regarding the right to object, automated individual decision-making, including profiling and specifically the need to obtain consent of the data subject prior to the processing of personal data for targeted advertising.
+Similarly, it is without prejudice to the provisions laid down in Directive is itself illegal content, to contributing to financial incentives for the publication or amplification of illegal or otherwise harmful content and activities online, or the discriminatory display of advertising with an impact on the equal treatment and opportunities of citizens.
 In addition to the requirements resulting from Article 6 of Directive 2000/31/EC, online platforms should therefore be required to ensure that the recipients of the service have certain individualised information necessary for them to understand when and on whose behalf the advertisement is displayed.
-In addition, recipients of the service should have information on the main parameters used for determining that FR (Comments): See below article 24.
-PL (Comments): Users should be provided with the same information that is available for advertisers in the online platforms' advertising interface.
-It is also crucial that the explanation provided to users includes both the parameters used by advertisers (selected via the online platforms' advertising interface) and by the platform itself, particularly when it comes to the process of algorithmic ad delivery and lookalike targeting.
+In addition, recipients of the service should have information on the main parameters used for determining that specific advertising is to be displayed to them, providing meaningful explanations of the logic used to that end, including when this is based on profiling.
+In that respect, online platforms should provide information on the method used [contextual, behavioural, geo-adapted, personalised], processes used [contextual adaptation, cookies, IP address, geo-location, etc.], data processed, members of the processing chain, etc LU (Drafting): (52) Online advertisement plays an important role in the online environment, including in relation to the provision of the services of online platforms.
+However, online advertisement can It is also crucial that the explanation provided to users includes both the parameters used by advertisers (selected via the online platforms' advertising interface) and by the platform itself, particularly when it comes to the process of algorithmic ad delivery and lookalike targeting.
 In both of these processes the platform and its machine-learning algorithms play a key role in determining the actual recipients of the advertisement from a larger group of all users who fulfil the advertiser's parameters.